LittleMan360/Group6-Ent-app-dev/README.md

 Persistance Layer- Involving Java Persistance API using an Object-Relational Mapping called Hibernate to connect MySQL database

-Integration Layer that includes REST endpoints and JSON endpoints for permiting compatibility with other systems
+Integration Layer - Includes REST endpoints and JSON endpoints for permiting compatibility with other systems

 ## Storyboard (Screen Mockups)